IlonaGA/Analysis-of-5--isomiR-targeting/README.md

 ### Results:
-- Activity of 5’-isomiRs adjusted for background correlation effects was infered;
+- Activity of 5’-isomiRs adjusted for background correlation effects was inferred;
 - The 5’-isomiR-gene interaction networks for each cancer from TCGA were constructed;
 - Dependency between the number of predicted targets and the number of anti-correlating targets was examined.